Navigating the SMS Campaign Approval Process

 - Opt-out information

 The following is sample language commonly used in Terms and Conditions.
-Please note, this may not be applicable to all business use cases, and we recommend reviewing it carefully to ensure it aligns with your specific needs.
+Please note that this may not be applicable to all business use cases, and we recommend reviewing it carefully to ensure it aligns with your specific needs.

 Sample Language | |